Skip to Content

 One of the most scenic walks in the Coromandel is the 10 km (one-way) Coromandel Coastal Walkway which takes in views of Mount Moehau and across the Hauraki Gulf.

 The trail will take most people about 3.5 hours to complete, each way that is.
-The lengthy trail takes you between the scenic Fletcher Bay and Stony Bay and is rated as easy.
-Although, it’s worth noting there is a particularly steep section near Poley Bay.
+The lengthy trail takes you between the scenic Fletcher Bay and Stony Bay and is rated as easy (despite the long distance!).
+Although it’s worth noting there is a particularly steep section near Poley Bay.

 7. Shakespeare Cliff Lookout